Description of Item:

 Overall the lessons accomplished what it was intended to: students learned some French phrases and about French culture.
 However, the class had mixed-level English ability, so it made some of the cultural lessons more challenging.
 There were several times where I overshot the students' understanding of English in a reading or video.
 Most of the students enjoyed the lessons and activities, but I know some of the lower-level students struggled.
 Next year, I plan to include more scaffolding and find more leveled resources to use in the class.
 I also need to give students more practice time with the vocabulary.

 This year, I had some repeat students, so I was worried that they would be bored in the class.
 However, since it had been a year since they learned any French, they did not remember as much as I thought they would.
 As such, they were still quite engaged in the lessons and were also great at helping other students learn.
 I remembered that last year I had trouble with the varying English abilities, so this year I tried to have more scaffolding in place for lower-level students.
 I also used Cooperative Learning (CL) this year.
-Having the students in teams that could help each other with the material and use various CL structures to reinforce material helped the lower-level students and gave my repeat students a chance to help teach others.
+Having the students in teams that could help each other with the material and using various CL structures to reinforce material helped the lower-level students and gave my repeat students a chance to help teach others.
 As a result, the students retained more of the French used in class, and even continued practicing outside of the classroom!
 If I were to teach this unit again, I think I would try to lessen the amount of material in each lesson to give students more practice with the language.
 I would also try to use some additional authentic materials, such as videos.